NikinGeethila/CMED/README.md

 1. Access the **CMED Dataset Request Form in this repository**:
 2. Fill in your details:
    - Name & Institution
+   - Email Address (must use University or Company email address)
    - Research Purpose
    - Compliance with ethical guidelines